AlternativeFFFF/Alt-F4/submissions/trainperspective/trainperspective.md

 Next to get this into ffmpeg without saving to disk first.
 Turns out ffmpeg has built- in features for piping images, so a named pipe with a “.bmp” extension did the trick.

-Example command: ffmpeg -f image2pipe -framerate 60 -i - -r 60 -c:v libx264 -vf format=yuv420p -crf 1 example.mp4 -y < pipe.bmp
+Example command: `ffmpeg -f image2pipe -framerate 60 -i - -r 60 -c:v libx264 -vf format=yuv420p -crf 1 example.mp4 -y < pipe.bmp`
-Don’t forget to keep the pipe open between screenshots with a sleep command: sleep 10000000 > pipe.bmp, kill the sleep command to let ffmpeg finish the recording.
+Don’t forget to keep the pipe open between screenshots with a sleep command:
+`sleep 10000000 > pipe.bmp`, kill the sleep command to let ffmpeg finish the recording.

 I did a test run at a low fps and mhhhh, that’s not right… What’s going on here?